owservable/owservable/README.md

 A Data Middleware is tied to a store scope ```'count' | 'one' | 'many'``` and collection name and is used to modify an observed payload if necessary.
 For example, if based on users access permissions a portion of the payload needs to be removed or replaced, etc.

-### initiateObservers
+### initiateWatchers

-Method that initiates all observers.
-Takes the project root folder path and a global folder name for the observers.
+Method that initiates all watchers.
+Takes the project root folder path and a global folder name for the watchers.

-Observers can either perform simple tasks or add jobs to a queue, to be processed by the workers.
+Watchers can either perform simple tasks or add jobs to a queue, to be processed by the workers.

 ### initiateCronjobs